 Call us purists but we prefer to eat ours with cherries.
 After all, it’s Mindi’s favorite fruit and Daryl likes them too.

-Click here to buy a copy of Mastering the Art of French Cooking if you want to follow Julia Child’s Clafoutis recipe.
+Buy a copy of Mastering the Art of French Cooking from Amazon if you want to follow Julia Child’s Clafoutis recipe.

 28. Île Flottante (Floating Island)